Lay Person CPR On Adults

 Lay person cardiopulmonary resuscitation (CPR) is an emergency procedure performed by a person who is not a trained healthcare worker.
-An adult may need CPR because his heart stopped beating or he stopped breathing.
-This may be due to an accident, injury, or medical condition, such as a heart attack or stroke.
-CPR may combine chest compressions with rescue breathing or may be done only with chest compressions.
-A chest compression is when you put pressure on and off the person's chest.
-Rescue breathing means you give breaths to the person through his mouth.
+CPR may combine chest compressions with rescue breathing or may be only chest compressions.
+A chest compression means you push on the person's chest.
+Rescue breathing means you give breaths to the person through his or her mouth.

 What should I do if I find a person who is not breathing normally?

-- Kneel beside him.
-Look to see if his head, neck, or back may be hurt.
-Carefully turn the person onto his back while you support his head and neck.
-Keep the person's body straight as you turn him onto his back.
+- Kneel beside the person.
+Look to see if his or her head, neck, or back may be hurt.
+Carefully turn the person onto his or her back while you support the head and neck.
+Keep the person's body straight as you turn him or her.

 How do I give chest compressions?

 - Kneel beside the person's chest.
 Put one of your hands on top of the other.
-Put the heel of your bottom hand where the person's ribs meet in the middle of his chest, between the nipples.
-This area is called the sternum.
+Put the heel of your bottom hand where the person's ribs meet in the middle of his or her chest, between the nipples.
 Point your fingers up, and keep them off the person's chest.
 Do not lay your fingers on the chest, because you may do compressions in the wrong place.
 Incorrect hand positioning can break the ribs during compressions.

 - Lock your elbows with your arms straight.
 Your shoulders should be directly over the center of the person's chest.
 Look down at your hands.